ethanvillalovoz/Analyzing-YouTubes-Trending-Page/README.md

 - *Issue 1*

+We resolved these issues by:

+- *Resolved solution 1*

 # Documents

 For more information on our project, you can view the following documents for an in-depth analysis of our findings: